Healing nervous system – Fear of Abandonment Series: PART 3

 Your nervous system receives inputs & interprets them based on past experiences.
 The mind, hearing this assessment, then produces an output: a reaction – anxiety, sadness, retreat, etc…

 But here’s the catch.
-If your past is full of unpredictable, painful moments like being ignored, rejected, or emotionally abandoned your system might interpret neutral cues (a pause in a text thread, someone being preoccupied) as signs of danger.
+If your past was full of unpredictable, painful moments like being ignored, rejected, or emotionally abandoned your system might interpret neutral cues (a pause in a text thread, someone being preoccupied) as signs of danger.

 It’s not responding to the moment, it’s responding to an inaccurate assessment of the input it’s getting.
 Based on past experience, the mind then asks: